sanskrit/raw_etexts/mixed/ebhAratI-sampat/stotrasAhityam/stotrasAhityasambaddhapustakAni/bhakttakusumAnjaliH.md

 Yasya nisvasitam vedah yo vedebhyokhilam jagat Nirmame tamaham vande Vidyatirthamahesvaram Yat katakshena tad rupam vahat Bukkamahipatih.

- His real name was Srikantha as he is styled in the Bitragunta [grant](# "Epigraphica Indica, III, 23.").
+ His real name was Srikantha as he is styled in the Bitragunta grant[^10].
 In his *Rudra Prasna Bhashya,* popularly attributed to Vidyaranya, he says he was the Sishya of Paramatmatirtha, His chief works are *Taittiriyakasara,* *Kalanirnaya*, wrongly attributed to Vidyaranya, and *Panchadasi-prakarana,* which he composed with his pupil Vidyaranya.
-R. Narasimhachar has caused confusion by taking Vidyatirtha, Bharatitirtha and Srikantha as different [persons](# "Indian Antiquary for 1916, p.
-3.").
-It is therefore necessary to state in the Kalanirnaya of [Bharatitirtha](# "Ms. in the Oriental Library, Mysore.")the opening sloka identifies the author with Vidyatirtha (*Vidyatirtham Bharatitirtham-ahuh)*.
-In the *Parasara Madhaviya* all the three names [occur](# "Cf. also E. C. Mulb.
-11.").
-Prominence is given to Srikantha by Sayana (*hridi bhaje Srikantham avyahatam)* by Bhoganatha *(Srikanthascha guruh parepi guravah* in the*Ganapati Stotra)* and by [Vidyaranya](# "Anubhutiprakasika.")who calls Vidyatirtha his *mukhyaguru*, and gives the highest place to Srikantha in arranging the names.
-Sayana says his guru was [Srikanthanatha](# "Arulala Parumal temple Inscription, E. I. III.
-118.").
+R. Narasimhachar has caused confusion by taking Vidyatirtha, Bharatitirtha and Srikantha as different persons[^11].
+It is therefore necessary to state in the Kalanirnaya of Bharatitirtha[^12]the opening sloka identifies the author with Vidyatirtha (*Vidyatirtham Bharatitirtham-ahuh)*.
+In the *Parasara Madhaviya* all the three names occur[^13].
+Prominence is given to Srikantha by Sayana (*hridi bhaje Srikantham avyahatam)* by Bhoganatha *(Srikanthascha guruh parepi guravah* in the*Ganapati Stotra)* and by Vidyaranya[^14]who calls Vidyatirtha his *mukhyaguru*, and gives the highest place to Srikantha in arranging the names.
+Sayana says his guru was Srikanthanatha[^15].
 The scoffing

+[^10]: "Epigraphica Indica, III, 23."

+[^11]: "Indian Antiquary for 1916, p.
+3."

+[^12]: "Ms. in the Oriental Library, Mysore."

+[^13]: "Cf. also E. C. Mulb.
+11."

+[^14]: "Anubhutiprakasika."

+[^15]: "Arulala Parumal temple Inscription, E. I. III.
+118."

 remark of Bhoganatha could only mean that other gurus of the day were not fit to hold the candle before Srikantha, which would be a great insult to Vidyatirtha, who is always referred to with sincere respect, if the two were different.

- The Punyaslokamanjari and *Jagadgururatnamalika* of [Kanchipura¹](# "Cited by me in J. R. A. S. for 1916.") have preserved traditions of the of the mathas there.
+ The Punyaslokamanjari and *Jagadgururatnamalika* of Kanchipura¹[^16] have preserved traditions of the of the mathas there.
 Vidyatirtha comes in for conspicuous mention there also, and he is said to have had eight great disciples.
 His secular name is there given as Sarvajna Vishnu, son of Sarngapani, Sayana Madhava the author of the *Sarvadarsana Sangraha* tells us that his *guru* was Sarva*jna* Vishnu son of Sarngapani.
 Chennu Bhatta the author of the *Tarkabhasha Vyakhya* tells us that he was a younger brother of Sarvajna, and the son of *Sahaja* Sarvajna Vishnu.
 Sankara Darsana quotes from Sahaja Sarvajna Vishnu Bhattopadhyaya.
 Sanskrit scholars who have till now discussed the subject have over-looked the significance of the prefix *Sahaja* to Sarvajna Vishnu.
 It evidently shows that he was the brother, probably a younger brother, of a much greater man wellknown in his day.
 There is nothing against the view that he was the younger brother of Vidyatirtha.
 This accounts for the confusion in the *Punyasloka*-

+[^16]: "Cited by me in J. R. A. S. for 1916."

-*manjari* which was perhaps followed by [Hall](# "Index to the Bibliography of the Ind.
+*manjari* which was perhaps followed by Hall[^17].
+If so vidyatirtha would be the son of Sarngapani; and Chennu Bhatta who enjoyed the patronage of Harihara II, would be a younger son of the younger brother of Vidyatirtha.

+[^17]: "Index to the Bibliography of the Ind.
 Philosophical system p.
-8.").
-If so vidyatirtha would be the son of Sarngapani; and Chennu Bhatta who enjoyed the patronage of Harihara II, would be a younger son of the younger brother of Vidyatirtha.
+8."

  But the greatest scion of his house was his successor in the *Vedasantati* or *Vidyavamsa*, viz., Vidyaranya, whose greatness pervades almost every branch of Hindu Culture and whose name is a household word.